 Communicate, partner, and support other relevant organizations and their programs

-Next Generations Group Executive Committee: Naomi Dermer, Estelle Golden, Richard Lazere, Diana Lindemann, Debbi Montrose, Deb Mrowka, Sue Wendel.
+Next Generations Group Executive Committee: Naomi Derner, Estelle Golden, Richard Lazere, Diana Lindemann, Debbi Montrose, Deb Mrowka, Sue Wendel.

 Do explore the pages of this is site to learn about what we do For related news and announcements please visit us on Facebook at Next Generations Group.

 For more information, or to subscribe to or unsubscribe from the email list for Next Generations Group monthly email announcements, please contact Diana Lindemann, Next Generations Group co-coordinator, at Diana2504@msn.com, or call 503-312-2530.
 Our website is nextgenerationsgroup.wordpress.com.
-Find us on Facebook for the most current news at “Next Generations Group.”
+Find us on Facebook at “Next Generations Group.”

-We have a social group email list!
-Currently on Zoom.
-To receive occasional email invites for social outings like movie nights, dinner nights, upcoming events, etc. please email Nurit at email@example.com to be put on the Next Gen social group list.
-Once you are on the group list, you can send out social event info and invites.
+Social group email list — To receive occasional email program invites presented by other organizations, please email Nurit at email@example.com to be put on the Next Gen social group list.
+Once you are on the group list, you can send relevant info to the group as well.

-Next Generations Group includes Holocaust survivors and refugees too.
+Survivor liaison — Next Generations Group includes Holocaust survivors and refugees too.
 Please contact our survivor liaison Debbi Montrose at firstname.lastname@example.org.
-Debbi can also be contacted if you want to practice presenting your family story at a Next Gen get-together.

 If you are interested in starting a 2nd Generation Discussion/Support Group please contact Diana2504@msn.com, or call Diana at 503-312-2530.
-Or contact Jewish Family and Child Service offers counseling services.
+Jewish Family and Child Service offers counseling services.
 Contact Missy Fry at MissyFry@jfcs-portland.org for more information.

 Are you interested in sharing your Portland-area immigrant family story?
 Please contact Linda Kelley email@example.com, Jewish Genealogy Society of Oregon about submitting a 1-page history to KehilaLinks.
 She is the volunteer local manager for the JewishGen website (https://www.jewishgen.org/)that houses this international Jewish community history page (https://kehilalinks.jewishgen.org/).

-We support our member’s interests through social, educational and volunteer projects; we support the Oregon Holocaust Memorial, the OJMCHE Speakers Bureau, the KehilaLinks project, Holocaust education, and more.
+We support our member’s interests through social, educational and volunteer projects; we support 3GNorthwest, the Oregon Holocaust Memorial, the OJMCHE Speakers Bureau, the JGSO KehilaLinks project, Holocaust education in Oregon, and more.

 3/20/20 Wise pandemic words from member Rosalyn Kliot: